Anonymous-techP/TipAD/README.md

 ## Data

-TipAD is evaluated on **TSB-AD-M**, the multivariate track of TSB-AD.
-The raw dataset file is too large for GitHub and must be downloaded separately.
+TipAD is evaluated on **TSB-AD-M**, the multivariate track of the public TSB-AD benchmark.
+The raw dataset file is too large for GitHub and must be downloaded separately from the benchmark's public site.

-Download [TSB-AD-M.zip](https://www.thedatum.org/datasets/TSB-AD-M.zip) and unzip it into `data/`, giving `data/TSB-AD-M/`.
+Download [TSB-AD-M.zip](https://www.thedatum.org/datasets/TSB-AD-M.zip) and unzip it into `data/`, creating `data/TSB-AD-M/`.

 > If this link doesn't work, search for the TSB-AD benchmark (NeurIPS 2024) for the current download location.